Henry Hardy: Isaiah Berlin

 Isaiah Berlin, though a towering intellectual figure at the time of his death, was at one stage not regarded as having published very extensively.
 Hardy's research revealed that Berlin had published well over 150 pieces by the late 1970s.
+By 2023 Hardy's online list of Berlin's publications had grown to almost 500 items.

 Hardy's editing of Berlin's essays made Berlin's most important work widely available.
 In 1990 Hardy abandoned his career in publishing to work full-time on Berlin's unpublished essays, lectures, and correspondence.
 He has (co-)edited eighteen volumes of Berlin's writings (plus new editions of thirteen of these volumes), as well as a four-volume edition of Berlin's letters, and two books and a pamphlet about Berlin.
 In 2018 he published a memoir of his work with and on Berlin.
-Reviewing the book for 'Best Books of 2018' in the Guardian, John Banville wrote: ‘Henry Hardy has self-effacingly devoted the larger part of his professional career to the editing, promoting and celebrating of the work of Isaiah Berlin.
+Reviewing the book for 'Best Books of 2018' in the Guardian, John Banville wrote: 'Henry Hardy has self-effacingly devoted the larger part of his professional career to the editing, promoting and celebrating of the work of Isaiah Berlin.
 In Search of Isaiah Berlin: A Literary Adventure (I.B.Tauris) looks back over his long labours of love with fondness, a fine dry wit and a light salting of justified irritation at those entrusted with Berlin’s posthumous affairs.
 The second part consists of Hardy’s own philosophical response to Berlin’s theories on matters such as plurality, religious belief and our shared human nature.
-A wonderful book on a wonderful subject.’
+A wonderful book on a wonderful subject.'

 In June 2015 Hardy delivered the 7th Isaiah Berlin Memorial Lecture in Riga.
-Opening remarks were made by Ivars Ijabs, Chair of the Board of the Foundation for an Open Society.
+Opening remarks were made by Ivars Ijabs, chair of the Board of the Foundation for an Open Society.